-- Once you have updated all of your immunization dates, a staff member at CHC will review your record.
+- Once you have updated all of your immunization dates, a staff member at SHC will review your record.

-In order to add new documentation to update your immunization record please do the following:
+In order to add new documentation to update your immunization record please follow these instructions:

 - Click on the "Medical Clearances" tab.